001101/repository/util/README.md

 epiphyte-package arm_any
 ```

-to provide a default build target, from plcation of `PKGBUILD`
+to provide a default build target, from location of `PKGBUILD`
 ```
 vim .TARGET
 ---